 It is a student-led commemoration acknowledging the spiritual contribution to the education of the whole person, organized under the auspices of the Office for Religious Life (ORL).
-In addition to lively music from culturally diverse backgrounds, the program includes readings from different communities and perspectives which represent the wide range of religious traditions are represented within the ORL by over 30 organizations of Stanford Associated Religions (SAR).
-Stanford's Baccalaureate Celebration is a multi-faith, student-led service for graduating students, their families and friends.
+In addition to lively music from culturally diverse backgrounds, the program includes readings from different communities and perspectives which represent the wide range of religious traditions represented within the ORL by over 30 organizations of Stanford Associated Religions (SAR).

-Past winners and available texts or videos can be found at the Office of Religious Life.
+Past winners and available texts can be found at the Office for Religious Life.

 The Baccalaureate ceremony will be broadcast live on Stanford's radio station KZSU FM 90.1 and on kzsu.stanford.edu.

 For the comfort of families and guests: The following suggestions may make Baccalaureate more enjoyable.

 - Dress for the heat; light clothing is advisable.